AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 <img src="../wokada-img/red.png" alt="Wokada Deiteris Fork Red Perf Value" width="170" height="auto">

-If your perf value is red, the voice changer is unstable.
+If your perf value is red, the realtime voice changer is unstable.
 Increase chunk size or reduce Extra.

 ***
 ### Known working settings for Chunk and Extra

 !!!
-These settings are intentionally higher than what your GPU is capable of If you are playing a video game with the voice changer, you will have to increase the chunk higher than what you usually can handle.
+These settings are intentionally higher than what your GPU is capable of If you are playing a video game with the realtime voice changer, you will have to increase the chunk higher than what you usually can handle.
-This is because the game runs on GPU and the voice changer aswell.
+This is because the game runs on GPU and the realtime voice changer aswell.
 The game will always take higher priority by default, so the listed settings are safe options that should run with most games.
 If you run into issues, you will need to lower quality and limit your FPS, or increase chunk.
 It is best to first tweak your game's settings first

 It is recommended to go up to Finding my own settings after you are comfortable with the program